 The concept of chronic microbial infections, specifically the term biofilm, entered the scientific and microbiological world in relation to dental biofilms.
 An example of a dental biofilm is plaque.
 Plaque is the most well-known and researched area of dental biofilm research with well understood causes and consequences.

 Biofilm removal techniques and products have also undergone a large amount of research within the dental world.
 Removal techniques include teeth brushing and flossing, as well as biofilm disruption agents found in toothpastes and mouthwashes.

-Despite the high body of knowledge in this area there is still a lot of research and development required in the dental industry.
-This includes the development of products that disrupt and remove oral biofilms and anti-microbial products that can be used to prevent and remove biofilm material and chronic microbial buildup in dental waterlines and on dental surfaces equipment.
+Despite the high body of knowledge in the dental industry, there is still a lot of research and development required.
+This includes the development of products that disrupt and remove oral biofilms as well as anti-microbial products.
+Anti-microbial products can prevent and remove biofilm material.
+They can also prevent chronic microbial buildup in dental unit waterlines and on dental surfaces equipment.

 Our testing experience includes working with:

 Our library of test organism includes…

 Choose from our library of test organism including standard reference strains, clinical isolates and environmental isolates.

 Staphylococcus aureus (MRSA and MSSA)